← BLOG

 Frequently asked questions

 For retail borrowers, almost never.
-Genuine no-collateral lending exists in DeFi only for institutions (Maple, Clearpool, Goldfinch) where a credit committee underwrites a known counterparty.
+Genuine no-collateral lending exists in DeFi only for institutions, where a credit committee underwrites a known counterparty.
 Anything marketed to retail as a 'no-collateral crypto loan with no credit check' is either a scam or an upfront-fee fraud.
-The legitimate retail path is a regulated personal loan funded into your crypto wallet — which does require KYC and usually a credit check, but doesn't ask you to lock up any crypto.
+The legitimate retail path is a regulated personal loan that a partner lender pays out as cash to your bank account, which does require KYC and usually a credit check, but no collateral.

-Red flags: any upfront fee to 'verify your wallet' or 'unlock funds'; a guaranteed approval with no underwriting; a request for your seed phrase or a wallet signature on an unknown contract; a Telegram or Discord DM out of nowhere; an APR that sounds too good.
+Red flags: any upfront fee to 'verify your wallet' or 'unlock funds'; a guaranteed approval with no underwriting; a request for your seed phrase or a wallet signature on an unknown contract; a Telegram or Discord DM out of nowhere; terms that sound too good to be true.
 Legitimate lenders never ask for a seed phrase, never collect a fee before disbursing, and always disclose terms in writing under their own brand.

 Open Teller and put this into practice